 In spring 2019, the Mental Health Collective worked with thirty-four young people aged 14, 15 and 16 in North London to explore what is really going on with mobile phones and mental health.
 Are mobile phones cutting us off from each other, zoning us out and damaging our mental health?
 Or is this a moral panic, like in the 1950s when people thought that rock and roll music was damaging teenagers brains?

 Together we have written a new report: “There are no #PhoneZombies: Thinking for ourselves about mobile phones and mental health”.

-Showcasing young people’s own experiences and analysis, the report looks at concerns around technology in the context of moral panic.
-It argues that the relationship between mobile phones and mental health is not yet determined but will depend on the choices we make as individuals, in our relationships and as a society.
-Young people are making these choices already.
-They not passive victims, floating helplessly in a predetermined direction unless they are ‘saved’ by adults.
+Showcasing young people’s own experiences and analysis, the report argues that the relationship between mobile phones and mental health is not yet determined.
+It will depend on the choices we make as individuals, in our relationships and as a society.
+Young people are making these choices already – they not passive victims, floating helplessly in a predetermined direction unless they are ‘saved’ by adults.
 Decisions about technology need to be made together with young people, in the context of a broader set of choices about how we want to live as a society.